youkoutaku/youkoutaku/README.md

 ---
 <!--
 - 🔥 Interested in working with Control Systems, Robotics, and Programming.
-- ✨ I'm keen to share some of my learning and learn from outstanding ones.
 - 😄 Hobby:
   - 💪 Training or running 2~3 times a week
   - 🏀 Basketball once a week